telerik/winforms-docs/propertygrid/features/sorting.md

 # Sorting

-The sorting capabilities can be controlled either by using the predefined sorting options in the __PropertySort__ property together with the __SortOrder__ property, or you can use your own sorting by adding a predefined __SortDescriptor__ to the __SortDescriptor__ collection of **RadPropertyGrid**.
+The sorting capabilities can be controlled either by using the predefined sorting options in the __PropertySort__ property together with the __SortOrder__ property, or you can use your own sorting by adding a predefined __SortDescriptor__ to the __SortDescriptors__ collection of **RadPropertyGrid**.
 The first code snippet demonstrates how to sort the items programmatically in a descending order.

 >caption Figure 1: Default Sorting